MESSAGE FROM THE ENGINEER-IN-CHIEF ON 241ST CORPS DAY

-It is matter of great honour and pride for me to extend my best wishes to the entire fraternity of the Corps and their families on the momentous occasion of the 240th Anniversary of the Corps of Engineers.
-I also convey greetings to our Veterans for providing us with a rich legacy, which continues to give us stimulus to work harder and achieve greater heights.
-I also express my gratitude to our Veer Naris for the strength and resolve displayed by them.
+On the momentous occasion of 241st Anniversary of the Corps of Engineers and with a deep sense of pride, I convey my greetings and good wishes to all officers, JCOs, OR & Civilians of Corps of Engineers and their families.
+I also extend greetings to our Veterans for providing us with extremely rich legacy, which continues to give us stimulus to work harder and achieve greater heights.
+I also express my gratitude to our Veer Naries for the strength and resolve displayed by them.

-I wish all the members of the Corps and their families the very best in all future endeavours.
+Once again, I wish all members of the Corps and their families the very best in all future endeavors.

 Jai Hind !